Get The Help You Deserve

 • Uneven or Damaged Flooring: A worker may fall due to uneven surfaces or damaged flooring materials, such as cracked concrete or loose tiles.

-• Construction debris: If not removed right away, piles of debris or discarded materials can pose a trip hazard and cause slip-and-fall incidents.
+• Construction debris: If not removed immediately, piles of debris or discarded materials can pose a trip hazard and cause slip-and-fall incidents.

 • Lack of Proper Signage: Workers may not be aware of potential hazards if warning signs are not placed near slick surfaces or uneven terrain, which can lead to accidents.